Pasteurized eggs are a great product for anyone who's got special concerns about food safety, but not every grocery store carries them.

 Pasteurized Eggs: Pros & Cons

-The solution is to use pasteurized eggs.
+The solution is to use pasteurized eggs (which can even be done in the microwave!).
 Pasteurized eggs are gently heated in their shells, just enough to kill the bacteria but not enough to actually cook the egg, making them safe to use in any recipe that calls for uncooked or partially cooked eggs.
 Note that poached eggs and eggs prepared over-easy or sunnyside-up aren't fully cooked.

 Moreover, because of cross-contamination risk, if you're cooking for someone in one of the categories mentioned above, you might want to use pasteurized eggs anyway.

 For a long time, the only pasteurized egg products that were available to consumers were liquid eggs or liquid egg whites.
 It was difficult, if not impossible, to find pasteurized shell eggs in a normal grocery store.

 While Safest Choice eggs aren't available everywhere, they are getting their products into more and more stores across the country.
 If you're into food safety, Safest Choice seems to be a company that genuinely shares your concerns.

 The slightly less-than-amazing news is that the eggs don't taste that great.
 That eggy flavor you want from an egg was a little thinned-out somehow.
 Maybe you wouldn't notice the difference; a little salt will help, in any case.

 "Mushy" is not a nice word to use for describing eggs, but it's the word that comes to mind.
 The eggs just weren't as firm as regular fresh eggs — they definitely lacked some of that "bite" you expect from a properly cooked, fluffy scrambled egg.